d4n392/Data-Integrity-Using-SHA-256/README.md

 # Data-Integrity-Using-SHA-256

-Using various Linux commands such as ls -a, cat, sha256sum and cmp I used file hashing to verify the data integrity of two files.
+Using various Linux commands such as _**ls -a, cat, sha256sum**_ and _**cmp**_ I used file hashing to verify the data integrity of two files.

+## Skills Learned:

+- File integrity verification using hashing techniques
+- Understanding and generating SHA-256 hash values
+- Comparing files at the Byte level to identify differences
+- Redirecting command output to files in Linux

+## Tools Used:

+- Linux commands: **_ls -a, cat, sha256sum, cmp_**
+- SHA-256 hashing algorithm for data integrity verification

 ## Creating and Comparing Hash Values Using SHA-256